 - Sega Arena East - Wide variety of players.

 - Sega World South - Hardest.
 Mostly elite players.

 On certain occasions (when the player has reached certain ranks), the Event Square would announce a big tournament.
 Unlike tournaments from arenas, the player can retry the same tournament over and over until placed in the top three.
 Tournaments are single-elimination, and players who lose the semi-finals can battle the other loser for 3rd place.
 Being in the top three of a tournament allows the player to proceed into future big tournaments.
-(As well as earning an achievement for the Xbox 360 version, with the exception of Virtua Fighter World Tournament)

 - Beginner's Try - 8 participants.